 The stakeholder (i.e., director, sales manager, CEO, business analyst, buyer) should be able to tell you what kind of business questions need to be answered and the decisions that will be made based on the dashboard.

-Here, I am going to use data from a fictional retail company to report on monthly sales.
+Here, I am going to use the dataset for my Tableau dashboard example from a fictional retail company to report on monthly sales.

 The commercial director would like to know 1) the countries to which the company’s products have been shipped, 2) which categories are performing well, and 3) sales by product.
 The option of browsing products is a plus, so the tableau dashboard should include as much detail as possible.

-Step 3: Initially, make sure you have all of the necessary data available to answer the questions specified.
+Step 3: Initially, make sure you have all of the necessary data available to answer the questions specified in your new dashboard.

 Clarify how often you will get the data, the format in which you will receive the data (inside a database or in loose files), the cleanliness of the data, and if there are any data quality issues.
 You need to evaluate all of this before you promise a delivery date.